 Get help from an art teacher

 Creating a portfolio should not be an effort that you have to do entirely on your own.
 Think about it this way, would an aspiring concert pianist who is trying to get into Julliard try to figure out how to play a Rachmaninoff piano concerto on their own with no piano teacher?
 Visual arts is no different from any other field, you have to get an outside opinion to improve.
 Take the initiative to get a critique to an art teacher whose opinion you trust to get a thorough portfolio critique.
 Or even better, ask a professional artist, or a an art professor who has experience helping students get into an undergraduate program.
-Watch the video below to get a sense of what an art critique will be like:
+Watch the video below to get a sense of what an art critique involves, and what to expect.

 An art teacher can aid you in weeding out the weaker works, and provide invaluable advice about what direction to head in.
 Don’t rely only on yourself (or family members) to make decisions about what works go into your portfolio.
 All art students and professional artists get stuck in their heads when looking at their own artwork, and frequently they aren’t able to make sound decisions.
 Another eye will provide a fresh perspective and objectivity to the evaluation process.